Paul Genge: Stage

 Genge was a member of a touring company that presented Hamlet in 19 cities in the United States in 1937.
 He had the title role in the Barter Theatre's production of King Henry IV in 1939.
 In 1940 he acted with the Playwrights' Company in Brooklyn.
 In addition to acting on stage, Genge directed Hamlet in Hartford, Connecticut.
 He also wrote two plays, How to Fix an Ice Box and The Last Minstrel, that were produced.
 An advocate for regional theater. he financed a bus tour of the United States in 1963 to promote regional theater.
 He encouraged theatrical groups within a region to cooperate to find new plays to present.
 Genge's Broadway credits included Panic (1935), Hamlet (1936), Journey to Jerusalem (1940), Romeo and Juliet (1951) and Bernardine (1952).

 Personal life

 Genge married Rowena Kirkpatrick in Warrenton, Virginia, on November 28, 1944.

+Genge died in Los Angeles, California and was buried in Los Angeles National Cemetery.